29-Apr

 • Some irresponsible online lenders may offer you loans that you can’t afford to repay

-Does the internet make payday loan brokers obsolete?
+Does the Internet make payday loan brokers obsolete?

-Now that we can search the web for the exact types of loans we are looking for, using terms like ‘fast loans‘, ‘payday loans’, ‘quick loans‘ or ‘cheap personal loans’ for example, there are very few cases where using a broker would offer an advantage to a borrower.
+Now that we can search the web for the exact types of loans we are looking for, using terms like ‘fast loans‘, ‘payday loans’, ‘quick loans‘, or ‘cheap personal loans’ for example, there are very few cases where using a broker would offer an advantage to a borrower.

 Brokers are there to help you find a loan and a lender that is right for you.
 They often take your details and perform a number of credit searches on your behalf to find a good rate.
 However, this approach to damage your credit score, as every loan application you make, even if it is approved, can have a negative impact on your credit report and will stay on it for two years.